 Ticks tend to be near the ground, in leaf litter, grasses, bushes and fallen logs.
 High risk activities include playing in leaves, gathering firewood and leaning against tree trunks.
 When you hike, stay on cleared trails instead of walking across grassy fields.

 Wear shoes, socks, long pants and long sleeves.
 Tie back long hair and wear a hat.
 Light-colored clothing helps you spot ticks before they cause trouble.

-You can purchase clothing that has been pre-treated with the repellent permethrin at outdoor recreation stores.
+You can purchase clothing that has been pre-treated with the repellent permethrin at outdoor recreation stores and online at Insect Shield.
 (The protection lasts through 70 washings.)
-Or, you can purchase permethrin and spray clothing yourself.
+Or, you can purchase permethrin spray from Insect Shield and other suppliers, and apply it to clothing yourself.
 (Protection lasts 5-6 washings.)
 Be sure to treat both the inside and outside of clothes.

 Spraying footwear with permethrin will prevent ticks from crawling up your shoes.
 (In one study, those with treated shoes had 74% fewer tick bites than those with untreated shoes.)